Independent Publisher on Instagram

 IP: I’m curious if that decision was at all influenced by the acquisition of the imprint Imagine Publishing in 2010.

-Mary Ann: And I think everything is very carefully plotted out.
-We try very hard to grow and expand, but not above our means because it’s a goal of the company to remain independent, so obviously in order to do that, we need to support ourselves financially.
+Mary Ann: And everything is very carefully plotted out.
+We try very hard to grow and expand, but not above our means because it’s a goal of the company to remain independent, and in order to do that, we need to support ourselves financially.

 Yolanda: So we’re very, very strategic in the new initiatives that we take on.